Beginner’s Guide to Indoor Cycling

 Indoor and Outdoor Cycling: Which is Right for You?

 No doubt about it, both indoor and outdoor cycling are great workouts, and which one you select may largely come down to personal preference.
 Still, each one has pros and cons that you may want to consider when making your choice:

-- Indoor cycling may be better at keeping your heart rate up.
-While both can achieve this goal, American Council on Exercise research determined that indoor classes reliably crank your heart rate nearly to its max.
+Indoor cycling may be better at keeping your heart rate up.
+While both can achieve this goal, American Council on Exercise research determined that indoor classes reliably crank up your heart rate nearly to its max.
 With an instructor guiding your intensity, you are more likely to continue to push yourself than if you were riding solo.
-Plus, indoor cycling doesn’t present you with obstacles—pedestrians, traffic lights—that may slow you down.
+Plus, indoor cycling doesn’t present you with obstacles – pedestrians, traffic lights – that may slow you down.

-- The hamstrings get extra attention indoors.
-Both workouts are great leg strengtheners, working the entire lower body and especially the quads.
+The hamstrings get extra attention indoors.
+Both workouts are great leg strengtheners, working the entire lower body, especially the quads.
 But the extra weight of the flywheel, the mechanics of your indoor bike, gives your hamstrings a little extra challenge.

 What to Know: Your First Indoor Cycling Class

 There’s no need for newcomer fear here.
 With indoor cycling, you can go at your own pace without worrying about getting left in the dust.
 Here are a few things to know before you go:

 Dress for comfort.
 Two things to keep in mind when dressing for an indoor cycling workout: You will sweat (a lot) and your rear end may get sore.
 Skip heavy sweats, which will soak up the sweat, and opt for lighter or wicking fabrics.
 And consider fitted bike shorts (ideally with seat padding) to cut down on chafing.
 You can wear cycling or spinning shoes, which clip into the pedals, but regular athletic shoes work well.
 Just be sure to tuck your shoelaces into your shoes so they don’t get stuck in the crank.